emawebdesign/Typehead-for-CakePHP/README.md

 <h2>Installation</h2>

-- upload Typehead files in the /app/Plugin/Typehead/ folder
+- upload Typehead folders (Config, View and webroot) in the /app/Plugin/Typehead/ folder
 - activate the plugin in /app/Config/bootstrap.php

 ```php